|

 edge tightly, reached down with his right foot, searching with

-a deep breath, moved each hand, in turn.
-"Valar," he
+deep breath, moved each hand, in turn.

 Slowly, he inched his way down the cliffone foot; two feet;